AravindaDP/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 2017-09-21
 Image preprocessing using convnets.
 (RGB->conv1x1x10->conv1x1x3) (Transnet+Lenet)
-- Standard LeNet with 43 neurones at output layer
+- Standard LeNet with 43 neurons at output layer
 Validation accuracy: 0.896 at 10 EPOCHS
 - LeNet-5 with 16 and 40 convolution filters at stage 1 and 2 respectively and 256 and 84 hidden units respectively in fully connected layers
 Validation accuracy: 0.954 at 10 EPOCHS